megane9988/LLMTextTranslator/README.md

 - Add "LLM Text Translator" to the list and check the box

 ### Translation not working
-- Ensure you have a valid OpenAI API key configured
+- Ensure you have configured your OpenAI API key via "API Key Settings" in the menu
 - Check your internet connection
 - Verify that text is properly selected before using the shortcut

 ### Recording not working
 - Check microphone permissions
 - Ensure your microphone is working in other applications
-- Verify OpenAI API key is configured
+- Verify OpenAI API key is configured via the menu

 ### API Error Messages
+- "APIキーが設定されていません": Use "API Key Settings" menu to configure your key
 - "Network Error": Check your internet connection
-- "Invalid API Key": Verify your OpenAI API key is correct and has sufficient credits
+- "API エラー": Verify your OpenAI API key is correct and has sufficient credits

 ## Development